impact-initiatives-geospatial/surveyGEER/README.md

   )
 ```

-Since i want to eventually combine the baseline `NDVI_mean`, `NDVI_sd`
+Since I know I want to eventually combine the baseline stats calculated
+previously (`NDVI_mean`, `NDVI_sd`) with these new monthly means ,I need
+to rename the band produced in this new summary.
+By default the
+band_name is written as: `original band names` + `_` + `stat`.
+To avoid
-with these new monthly means.
-I will rename the recent monthly band to
+duplicate band names later when joining I will rename the band names in
-`NDVI` so that we do not have duplicate band names.
-I have not yet
-written a `rename` method (will do soon), but do have a `select` method
-which is flexible enough to rename at the same time.
+`ndvi_recent_monthly` from `NDVI_mean` just to `NDVI`.
+We can do this
+with the select method just by supplying a name (will be adding a pure
+`rename` function soon).

 ``` r
 ndvi_recent_renamed <- ndvi_recent_monthly |>